The UK has now left the EU. There are new rules now in effect and there are things that everyone needs to be aware of.

 The following sites may be of use to Warwickshire businesses:

-- Coventry and Warwickshire Chamber of Commerce – business Brexit toolkit
+- Coventry and Warwickshire Chamber of Commerce – Post-Transition Brexit checklist

 - Coventry and Warwickshire Chamber of Commerce - Brexit briefing webinars

-- Coventry and Warwickshire LEP – Brexit guidance and business support
+- Coventry and Warwickshire LEP Growth Hub - EU Exit transition period guidance and business support resources

 Travelling to the EU

-From 1 January 2021, there will be new rules to travel to the EU, Switzerland, Norway and Liechtenstein.
+There are now new rules that govern to travel to the EU, Switzerland, Norway and Liechtenstein.

 Living and working in the EU